 Tower Selection: Graphic

-There are many different things you can use to play, but this loadout is the best all around.
-It can take care of the bloons early game, mid-game and late game.
-You can make many variations to the loadout, but make sure that the towers can do the same, or better job at a similar or lower cost.
+There are many different towers you can use to play, but this layout is the best all around.
+It can take care of the bloons early game, mid-game, and late game.
+You can make many variations to the layout, but make sure that the towers can do the same, or better job at a similar or lower cost.

-Monkey Apprentice: Brings bright and roaring destruction to the bloons.
+Brings bright and roaring destruction to the bloons.
 As i like to call him, Magic Monkey, is an amazing, and sometimes overpowered tower.
 The Monkey Apprentice's only job is Lead and Camo-Lead Bloons.
-This is the only tower I recommend using the "strong" setting on, so they can hit the strongest Bloons, usually the Leads.
+This is the only tower I recommend using the "strong" setting on, so they can hit the strongest bloons, usually the Leads.